beverm2391/bens-mini-dl-lib/README.md

   - [X] finish adding subscriptable indexing to tensor class (__getitem__ backward)
   - [X] fix clip test
   - [X] write a test for dot product
-  - [ ] write a test for sum with axis and keepdims
+  - [X] write a test for sum with axis and keepdims
   - [ ] add keepdims to sum, max
+  - [ ] write a test for max with axis and keepdims
   - [ ] add keepdims to rest of reduction ops
   - [ ] write softmax and log softmax forward test
   - [ ] write backward methods